aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 If your code raises an exception (which is not handled), the `AbstractCustomResourceHandler` defaults the response to `FAILED`.

 In both of the scenarios, powertools-java will return the `physicalResourceId` to CloudFormation based on the following logic:
-- if present, use the `physicalResourceId` provided in the `CloudFormationCustomResourceEvent`
+- For CREATE operations, the `LogStreamName` from the Lambda context is used.
-- if it is not present, use the `LogStreamName` from the Lambda context
+- For UPDATE and DELETE operations, the `physicalResourceId` provided in the `CloudFormationCustomResourceEvent` is used.

 #### Why do you need a physicalResourceId?